Ethical Fundraising & Financial Accountability Policy

 3.The following policy will be published as follows:

-“Spending of funds is confined to Board approved programs and projects and is at the discretion of the Board.”
+“Spending of funds is confined to Board approved programs, projects or activities and is at the discretion of the Board.”